 Dry, itchy skin

 Tingling or loss of feeling in the hands or feet

-Some people who have type 2 diabetes don?t have symptoms.
-Symptoms may be mild and you may not notice them.
-Half of all Americans who have diabetes don't know it.
+Some people don’t have symptoms.
+Or symptoms may be mild and you may not notice them.
+Half of all people in the U.S. who have diabetes don't know it.